 You don't need a transfer if you have a monthly pass.
 With a monthly pass, you can take as many trips as you want on the network(s) you paid to use.
 Just tap your monthly pass and hop aboard!

-Important: Transfers can’t be used on a different public transportation network.
+Important: Transfers can’t be used on a different public transportation network, except an ABC or ABCD Zone ticket (valid for 120 minutes).
 For example, you can’t use an STL bus transfer to take the metro or exo bus.
 Similarly, you can’t transfer from the metro to an STL bus because single-fare metro tickets are issued by the STM.
+Only ABC and ABCD Zone tickets allows you to transfert from one mode to another, but never on the same bus line.

 |Here are some valid requests to activate departure and arrival location suggestions and get your itinirary.|